-Kogo, a sustainable, social enterprise, provides millennials with a remarkable superfood product through upcycling coffee cherries and thereby reducing greenhouse gas emissions and providing an additional revenue stream for small scale coffee farmers in developing countries.
+Kogo, a sustainable, social enterprise, provides people with a remarkable superfood product through upcycling coffee cherries and thereby reducing methane emissions and providing an additional revenue stream for small scale coffee farmers in developing countries.

-Kogo reduces environmental pollution and increases circularity by taking the coffee cherry waste out of the fields.
+Kogo reduces environmental pollution and increases circularity by removing coffee cherry waste from coffee fields.

-Kogo is focusing on reversing climate change and rural inequity.
+Each purchase furthers our mission to reverse climate change and reduce rural inequity.
 Over 20 million tons of coffee cherry waste is generated each year, contributing more than 15 million tons of carbon dioxide equivalent (CO2e).
 The coffee cherries leach dangerous mycotoxins into waterways and soil.
 In addition, farmers in less developed countries (LDCs) are marginalized and are in desperate need of additional revenue streams.

 1 ton of dried coffee cherries purchased from 1 farmer removes 14,035 lbs of coffee cherry pulp and 11,139 lbs of CO2e.
 This will generate small scale coffee farmer revenue and allow us to donate profits to sustainable development projects that are in need by the LDCs (clean water, education, etc.).
 1 ton generates $5000 revenue for farmers and estimated to generate $28,800 in gross profit for Kogo, which provides $2,800 to be donated towards sustainable development.